clux/probes/content/post/2022-04-12-baldurs-roll.md

 _In other words_: paladins and rangers have significantly higher rolls on average.

 > Sidenote: in `2e` you actually rolled stats first, and **only if** you met the **requirements** could you become a Paladin / Ranger.
-It's an interesting choice.
-Would not call this fun.
+It's an interesting choice..

-Anyway.
 Is it possible to incorporate these floors into our modelling?

 ## Ability Distributions